TobiStr/ObservablePipelines/README.md

 - `IPipe<TIn,TOut>`: Pipe Interface with ingoing and outgoing IObservable Stream
 - `IPipelineBuilder`: Builder, to set up a Pipeline with Configurations, a Source and multiple Pipes.

+## Warning about Singleton Injection

+If you are injecting a singleton service, make sure to build the singleton service prior to building a pipeline.
+As the PipelineBuilder is manipulating the IServiceCollection AFTER the main IServiceProvider has been built, the original IServiceProvider will not get the same singleton instance as the pipeline.